-\kdtxt{Strikingly, \eqref{eq:posMixtureW} does not depend on $\Theta_{n+1}$ nor does \eqref{eq:posMixtureP} depend on $\lbd{n+1}$ in \Cref{thm:EM:MixtureModel}.
+implies \eqref{eq:ineqMixtureMain}.
+The condition \eqref{eq:inter:MM:proof} in itself is then straightforwardly implied by \eqref{eq:posMixtureW} and \eqref{eq:posMixtureP} and the proof is concluded. \end{proof} } Strikingly, \eqref{eq:posMixtureW} does not depend on $\Theta_{n+1}$ nor does \eqref{eq:posMixtureP} depend on $\lbd{n+1}$ in \Cref{thm:EM:MixtureModel}.
 This means that we can treat these two conditions separately and thus that the weights and components parameters of the mixture can be optimised simultaneously.
 This result was far from immediate by looking at the initial condition \eqref{eq:ineqMixtureMain} and, as we shall see laterly in \Cref{subsec:Exp}, will lead to reduced computational power in practice.

-In addition, we have recovered in \eqref{eq:posMixtureP} the key property from the case $J = 1$ in \Cref{sec:Theta}: compared to the initial condition \eqref{eq:ineqMixtureMain} which involved the $\log$ of weighted sums of kernel densities, \eqref{eq:posMixtureP} now considers a sum of logs of kernel densities.
-This suggests that we will be able to extend the updates derived in \Cref{sec:Theta} for well-chosen kernel densities $k$ to the more general case of mixture models.
+In addition, we have recovered in \eqref{eq:posMixtureP} the key property used in \Cref{sec:Theta}: compared to the condition \eqref{eq:ineqMixtureMain} which involved the $\log$ of weighted sums of kernel densities, \eqref{eq:posMixtureP} considers a sum of logs of kernel densities.
+This suggests that we can extend the updates derived in \Cref{sec:Theta} for well-chosen kernel densities $k$ to the more general case of mixture models.

 Observe finally that the dependency in $\lambda_{j,n+1}$ appearing in \eqref{eq:posMixtureW} is simpler than the dependency in $\theta_{j,n+1}$ appearing in \eqref{eq:posMixtureP} and that is expressed through the kernel density $k$.
 As a result, we will first study \eqref{eq:posMixtureW}, in the hope of deriving iterative update formulas for the mixture weights that do not require a specific choice of kernel density $k$.
-Interestingly,} while the natural idea is to perform direct optimisation of the left-hand side of \eqref{eq:posMixtureW}, we will derive a more general expression for the mixture weights \kdtxt{update}, which will \kdtxt{induce} numerical advantages later illustrated in \Cref{subsec:Exp}.
+Interestingly, while the natural idea is to perform direct optimisation of the left-hand side of \eqref{eq:posMixtureW}, we will derive a more general expression for the mixture weights \kdtxt{update}, which shall induce numerical advantages later illustrated in \Cref{subsec:Exp}.